mikeyk730/Rogue-Collection/readme.md

 Replay System
 -------------
 _Retro Rogue Collection_ allows you to save your game with a full history of moves.
-You can watch an replay of your entire game, or step through individual turns.
+You can watch a replay of your entire game, or step through individual turns.
 If you become a total winner, why not share it with a friend?

 Credits
 =======